rti/hcloud-packer-templates/README.md

 `hcloud-dl-userdata.service`, which only transcribes it into `/etc/hcloud-userdata` and nothing else.

-#### Archlinux

-Archlinux images use the file `/etc/hcloud-metadata.json` to drive a few systemd services, which in turn implement the dynamic features mentioned above:

-  - hcloud-hostname.service (sets hostname)
-  - hcloud-network.service (configures primary and attached networks)
-  - hcloud-ssh-keys.service (sets ssh root keys)

-Any further configuration is up to your provisioning tool.

 #### NixOS

 NixOS images export the metadata from `/etc/hcloud-metadata.json` as